scarletjs/scarlet/README.md

 ## Design Goals

 Scarlet was written to eliminate the complexities that arise when intercepting code.
-The project allows you to seamlessly integrate interception into your application or framework with the following design goals:
+The project allows you to seamlessly integrate interception into your application or framework with the following design goals in mind:

 * Change anything
 * Observe anything